Lotus berthelotii

 Is Lotus Vine perennial or annual?

-It is a tender perennial in Zones 10–11 and is typically grown as a warm-season annual in cooler climates.
+It is a tender perennial in warm climates and is typically grown as a seasonal annual in cooler regions.

 Is Lotus Vine drought tolerant?